SHREENINAYAK/SHREENINAYAK/README.md

 ### Hi there 👋, I'am SHREENIKETAN NAYAK

-I'm a Data Scientist at Ipsos, passionate about turning data into impactful insights.
-Graduated with a specialization in AI/ML, I enjoy solving real-world problems with data, algorithms, and a bit of creativity.
+Software Engineer (Data Science & AI) at Ipsos | Focused on Data Science,Machine Learning & Generative AI Graduated with a specialization in AI/ML, I enjoy solving real-world problems with data, algorithms, and a bit of creativity.

-📊 Currently working as a Data Scientist at Ipsos
+📊 Currently working as a Softwear Engineer at Ipsos

 🎓 Graduate in Artificial Intelligence and Machine Learning (AIML)